Updated on July 18, 2025

 Price: from €10,801 to €42,500

-One of the latest coloured versions of the GMT Master II has been nicknamed "Sprite" because of its bright green colour, similar to the logo of the famous lemonade brand, which adorns the bottom of its bezel.
+A recent and colourful GMT Master II has been nicknamed "Sprite" because of its bright green colour, reminiscent of the famous lime soda, which adorns the bottom of its bezel and creates striking contrast with its steel bracelet.

 Date of creation: 1953